patrickzib/TSMD/README.md

    conda activate TSMD
 ```

+For more details on documentation, please see <https://tsmd.readthedocs.io/en/latest/index.html>.

 ## Time series Datasets for Motif Discovery

 First, due to limitations in the upload size on GitHub, we host the datasets at a different location.
 Please download the datasets using the following links: